harrisonlab/phytophthora_fragariae/README.md

 2,312
 P.fragariae - ONT3
 The number of ORF RxLRs overlapping Augustus RxLRs:
-316
+309
 The number of Augustus RxLRs overlapping ORF RxLRs:
-313
+306
 The number of RxLRs unique to ORF models:
-1,963
+1,749
 The number of RxLRs unique to Augustus models:
-94
+101
 The total number of putative RxLRs are:
-2,378
+2,165
 The number of sequences extracted is
-2,378
+2,165
 P.fragariae - SCRP245_v2
 The number of ORF RxLRs overlapping Augustus RxLRs:
-328
+315
 The number of Augustus RxLRs overlapping ORF RxLRs:
-324
+310
 The number of RxLRs unique to ORF models:
-1,850
+1,719
 The number of RxLRs unique to Augustus models:
 101
 The total number of putative RxLRs are:
-2,284
+2,139
 The number of sequences extracted is
-2,284
+2,139
 ```

 ####I) From ORF gene models - Hmm evidence of CRN effectors